 What problem settings are well-suited to a machine learning approach?

-This is a powerful set of techniques that can add interesting future-looking capabilities to any system.
-The success of a machine learning technique depends to a large extent on how well it can perform its task and if it has a meaningful embedding in the overall system.
+This powerful set of techniques can add interesting future-looking capabilities to any system.
+A machine learning technique’s success depends largely on how well it can perform its task and whether it is meaningfully embedded in the overall system.

 What are the types of machine learning?